Healthcare Training Institute - Quality Education since 1979

 CE for Psychologist, Social Worker, Counselor, & MFT!!

-On the last track, we discussed five indicators that can help the hurt partner assess whether the unfaithful partner is likely to follow through on their promise not have another affair.
+In the last section, we discussed five indicators that can help the hurt partner assess whether the unfaithful partner is likely to follow through on their promise to not have another affair.
 These five indicators of the unfaithful partner’s trustworthiness are underlying attitudes, a history of deception, an ability to communicate openly, an ability to hear and empathize with pain, and a willingness to take an appropriate share of responsibility for the affair.

-On this track, we will discuss helping couples recovering from infidelity assess their reasons for staying together as a couple.
+In this section, we will discuss helping couples recovering from infidelity assess their reasons for staying together as a couple.
 We will specifically discuss four reasons based upon insecurities partners may choose to stay in a relationship.
-These reasons based upon insecurities for staying together are "I can’t make it on my own”, “my religion says my marriage vow cannot be broken”, “the idea of separating is too overwhelming”, and "I’m responsible for taking care of my partner”.
+These reasons based upon insecurities for staying together are "I can’t make it on my own," "My religion says my marriage vow cannot be broken," "The idea of separating is too overwhelming," and "I’m responsible for taking care of my partner,"

 Does this sound familiar?
 Have you treated a client, like Jack, who is sticking with his marriage after an infidelity crisis only out of guilt, fear, or a sense of duty?

 I have found that some clients who stay in their marriage out of feelings of guilt, fear, or a sense of duty find themselves living a life of self-imposed incarceration.
 Therefore, I felt it important to engage Jack in an in-depth discussion of his reasons for staying in his marriage to Minnie.
 I stated to Jack, "When an individual is deciding whether or not to stay in his or her marriage following an infidelity crisis, there can be four reasons based upon insecurities for staying."

 ♦ Reason # 1 - "I Can't Make it on My Own"